ndagelan/imamsec/public/markdown/about-me.md

 ## Biography

 Hey there!
-I'm ~~a dragon lost in human world~~ now an incoming computer science master student at [Boston University](https://www.bu.edu/) and a research assistant at Peking University.
+I'm ~~a Angel lost in human world~~ now an incoming computer science master student at [Boston University](https://www.bu.edu/) and a research assistant at Peking University.
 Before that, I got my bachelor's degree in [Software Engineering](http://sse.tongji.edu.cn/) at [Tongji University](https://www.tongji.edu.cn/).

 I'm trying to find a balance between research and engineering.